-The Medium Term Financial Strategy makes provision for additional prudential borrowing to provide additional resources of up to £9.9m to support the High Street Project as part of the wider Towns Fund, as well as £0.3m towards the second phase of the fleet replacement in 2024/25.
+The Medium Term Financial Strategy makes provision for additional prudential borrowing of £0.3m towards the second phase of the fleet replacement in 2024/25.

 3.6.3 Capital Receipts

 Capital Receipts are generated when the Council sells surplus land and buildings and these funds can be used by the Council to invest in new capital projects.